 In some cases, these third gender or gender fluid communities are well rooted in history and culture, while some are fairly modern and ever changing.
 It is important to understand and respect this as proof that the gender binary is not as concrete as some may think.

 Gender along with biological sex (since it is often tied to gender in many societies) affect all parts of our lives.
 Although gender is inherently personal, it is also political in many situations.
 Since the gender binary is so well ingrained into culture, any deviation from it often results in antagonistic attitudes, prejudice, and mistreatment in public areas or the workplace.
-Transgender or transsexual people can even face harassment from their friends and family.
+Transgender people can even face harassment from their friends and family.
 The term for this form of discrimination is called transphobia.5

 Sometimes a person will grow up constantly exposed to a certain way of living or will only experience one particular ideology within a closed community.
 When that person encounters a behavior or idea that is not reflected in his or her lived experiences, he or she might defensively respond by trying to confront and denounce the problem until it aligns with a familiar perspective.
 It is a sad reality that is the root cause of gender binary discrimination, and unfortunately one of the most difficult aspects of human nature to change or unlearn.